11 Reasons for Visiting Marrakech—the Red City

 If you are looking for a more active adventure, the strong year-round tradewinds make for great surfing and kitesurfing.
 There are horseback rides on the beach as you won’t find many sunbathers due to the winds.

 The city can get crowded with tourists but still has the feel of a relaxing vacation spot.
-It’s a popular day trip when people are visiting Marrakech.
+It’s a popular day trip when people visit Marrakech.

 High Atlas Mountains